-The Lamberts, along with two other industry veterans, are partners in Somersault, a publishing strategy and services agency committed to exceptional creativity, right-now technology, and old-fashioned personal care.
-Somersault believes that the extraordinary changes taking place in the world of publishing provide" a playground of possibilities" for Christian authors, agents, publishers, and ministries.
-In that spirit of fun and optimism, Somersault provides an array of outstanding publishing services such as writing, editing, branding, marketing, promoting, and social media networking, all crafted to engage the broadest possible audience.
+The Lamberts, along with two other industry veterans, own Somersault (somersaultgroup.com), a publishing strategy and services agency committed to exceptional creativity and old-fashioned personal care.
+Somersault provides an array of outstanding publishing services such as editing, branding, marketing, promoting, social media networking, and production.

 Cindy will be teaching a pre-conference and breakout session, as well as taking 15-minute appointments.

 Book Proposal Intensive Clinic

 Prerequisite: Complete and bring with you a working proposal.
 Once you've registered, you can download the template for the fiction or non-fiction book proposal.

 A winning book proposal is a tool that entices seven audiences (author, agent, editor, pub board, marketing, creative, and sales) to grasp a contagious vision for a book, and then equips them to successfully play their parts in placing the book into the hands of its ideal readership.

 We've all heard it said, "Write to your audience, not to yourself."
 Good advice!
 Many authors, however, may know the audience of their book, but have no understanding of the true audience of their book proposal.
 In this three-hour intensive clinic you will be introduced to the business side of publishing decisions, discover what really happens behind the closed doors of editors’ meetings and publishing boards, and learn how to craft an enticing proposal that captures the interest of editors and publishers.